cassidoxa/murahdahla/README.md

 the leaderboard.
 You can also pass other URLs or information (e.g. settings, flag strings, seeds, etc) to the start commands and those will be displayed as provided as well.

-It also supports SRAM submissions (uploading an .srm file into the submission channel) for the following games when the race is timed by in-game time (IGT):

-* ALTTPR
-* SMZ3
-* SM Rando (total)
-* SM VARIA Rando

 ## Time Submissions and Arguments

 Subissions will always require a time in the format "HH:MM:SS".
 Additionally, many randomizers